mesosphere/marathon/docs/rest-api/mesosphere/marathon/api/v2/AppsResource_create.md

 `$PORT0`, `$PORT1`, etc. Ports assigned to running instances are also available via the task resource.

-We will probably provide an alternative way to configure this for non-docker apps in the future as well, see [Rethink ports API](https://github.com/mesosphere/marathon/issues/670).
+We will probably provide an alternative way to configure this for non-Docker apps in the future as well, see [Rethink ports API](https://github.com/mesosphere/marathon/issues/670).

 ##### requirePorts (Boolean)